 When the Durbin Amendment went into effect, those fees dropped from 44% all the way down to a 1-3% margin.
 It crimped the style of the banks and no longer could they give out free checking and the rewards programs went away.
 But still, the trickle-down effect continued.
 The extra fee losses were given to the consumers in new fees from each transaction.

 The ‘as promised’ lower costs for the consumers from the retailers did not happen, and extra costs were given to the consumer.
 Although percentages for the merchant accounts were lowered for the fees, banks that have $10 billion in assets, are capped at paying twelve cents for their transaction fees.

 The extra effects

 Debit cards are supposed to have the lowest interchange fees, while high-limit signature reward cards have the highest interchange fees.
-With card not present transactions having higher fees and the PIN present, having lower fees.
-Larger retailers have always had the advantage of negotiating for lower fees, while small businesses like gas stations or restaurants and mom and pop grocery stores, have not.
+With a card, not present transactions have higher fees, and the PIN present has lower fees.
+Larger retailers have always had the advantage of negotiating for lower fees, while small businesses like gas stations or restaurants and mom-and-pop grocery stores have not.
 They are subject to whatever the card owners decide to give to them for fees.

 At first, it may have appeared to have won some ground for the little guy, but with the power that the credit card companies have, the only difference was how long it took them to get creative and put OTHER fees into action to replace the ones they had before.